 At the consolidated level, use the Schedule M-3 form (1120, 1120-PC, 1120-L) Parts I and II that matches the form on which the parent corporation reports and the entire consolidated group files.
-For a mixed group, the consolidated Schedule M-3, Part II, lines 29a, 29b, and 29c amounts are the roll-ups of the applicable amounts from the three subgroup sub-consolidation Part II, line 29a amounts.
-(If a consolidated level Part II for consolidation eliminations not includable in the subgroup eliminations is applicable, the roll-up amounts must be adjusted by the applicable elimination amounts.)
-The consolidated Schedule M-3, Part II, line 30 amount is the sum of the applicable amounts on the consolidated Part II, lines 29a, 29b, and 29c.
+For a mixed group, the consolidated Schedule M-3, Part II, lines 29a, 29b, and 29c amounts report the applicable amounts from the three subgroup sub-consolidation Part II, line 29a amounts.
+(If a consolidated level Part II for consolidation eliminations not includible in the subgroup eliminations is applicable, the applicable amounts must be adjusted by the applicable elimination amounts.)
+The consolidated Schedule M-3, Part II, line 30, amounts are the sums of the applicable amounts on the consolidated Part II, lines 29a, 29b, and 29c.
 For a mixed group, the consolidated Part II, lines 1 through 28 are blank and no consolidated Part III is required to be completed.

 For mixed groups, the consolidated Part II line 30 column (a) must equal Part I, line 11, with appropriate adjustments for statutory accounting requirements reflected on Part I, line 10.
 The consolidated taxable income indicated on Part II, line 30, column (d), must equal the amount shown on Form 8916, line 1.
-Form 8916, line 8 must equal taxable income reported on the tax return.
+Form 8916, line 8, must equal taxable income reported on the tax return.